Check availability of a domain in Python

 Domain domainthat.doesnotexist does not exist

-This is the basic version of our Python program that allows to check if the domain domainthat.doesnotexist is available:
+This is the basic version of a script to check if the domain domainthat.doesnotexist is available:

 import subprocess